WilliamBork33/cinepolis/README.md

     - `yarn test:web -t @theatre` (to run just the theatre page test)

-## Known Issues
+### Known Issues

-- None.
-Next step is to script uploading a screenshot to the platform.
+- Click and enter individual page method just clicks and enters the same movie, not the others.
-- Also, make .env file variables work.
+- Must finish capturing and comparing the times from the individual movies page.

-### Self-Reminder For Starting This Project
+#### Self-Reminder For Starting This Project
 - yarn init
 - yarn --dev add babel-core babel-preset-env chimp